-If the student disagrees with the instructor's decision, and/or the penalty imposed by the instructor, the student may appeal to the Vice Dean for Academic Affairs (or designee).
-Any appeal to the Vice Dean must be submitted by the student in the form of a letter.
+For option 3 above-i.e. where a student disagrees with the instructor's decision and/or the penalty proposed by the instructor-any appeal to the Vice Dean for Academic Affairs (or designee) must be submitted by the student in the form of a letter to the Office of Student Affairs (who will vet the appeal on the Vice Dean's (or designee's) behalf).
 In submitting an appeal, the student must provide a thorough rationale for the basis of the appeal and include supporting materials as evidence.
-Such materials would typically consist of the disputed work in question, the signed Academic Misconduct Form, and any correspondence (such as email) between the student and the instructor.
-The appeal form and supporting materials must be received by SOE's Office of Student Affairs within seven working days of the date the initial Academic Misconduct Form is signed by the instructor and student.
-The appeal letter and supporting materials should be mailed to the following address-Johns Hopkins University School of Education, 6740 Alexander Bell Drive, Columbia, MD 21046-or emailed to Jenny Eddinger at Jeddinger@jhu.edu.
+Such materials would typically consist of the disputed work in question, the signed Academic Misconduct Form, and any correspondence (such as email communications) between the student and the instructor and (where applicable) other persons involved in the case (e.g. communications with the faculty adviser and/or faculty member in charge of the student's program).
+The appeal form and supporting materials must be received by SOE's Office of Student Affairs within seven working days of the date that the initial Academic Misconduct Form is signed by the instructor and student.
+The appeal letter and supporting materials should be mailed to the following address-Office of Student Affairs, Johns Hopkins University School of Education, 6740 Alexander Bell Drive, Columbia, MD 21046-or emailed to soe.students@jhu.edu.
 (The term "academic misconduct appeal" should be referenced in the email subject link.)